stephenmcd/mezzanine/docs/settings.rst

 ``ADMIN_MENU_COLLAPSED``
 ------------------------

-Controls whether or not the left-hand admin menu is collpased by default.
+Controls whether or not the left-hand admin menu is collapsed by default.

 Default: ``False``